Blog

 How AI Is Changing the AIDA Framework in 2026

-Attention: AI analyzes what's getting surfaced in ChatGPT citations, Perplexity results, and Google AI overviews.
-You're reverse-engineering what LLMs surface instead of guessing.
+At the Attention stage, AI now analyzes what's getting surfaced in ChatGPT citations, Perplexity results, and Google AI overviews.
+Instead of guessing what gets noticed, you reverse-engineer what LLMs actually surface and optimize for that.

-Interest and Desire: AI platforms test dozens of angles, swap messaging based on behavior, and adapt content to match how someone landed on your page.
+For Interest and Desire, AI platforms test dozens of messaging angles simultaneously, swap copy based on real-time behavior, and adapt content to match how someone landed on your page.
+What used to take a team of copywriters a quarter to test now runs in a week.

-Action: A/B tests that took weeks run in days.
-AI flags friction points in forms, identifies drop-off patterns, and suggests fixes before you lose conversions.
+At the Action stage, A/B tests that took weeks run in days.
+AI flags friction points in forms, identifies where people drop off, and suggests fixes before you lose conversions you didn't even know were slipping.

 Using the AIDA Framework for Content Strategy

 Interest builds in the next 200 words.
-Name the problem they searched for and preview what's coming.
-This is where dwell time either tanks or holds.
+Name the problem they searched for, preview what they'll get, and give them a reason to scroll.
+Dwell time either tanks or holds here, and Google notices which one happens.

-Desire is your body content.
-Case studies, data, specifics.
-Break it into scannable H3s so people can jump to what matters.
+Desire is your body content: case studies, data, specifics that make the reader think "this is exactly what I needed."
+Break it into scannable H3s so people can jump to the section that matters to them.

-Attention starts in the Keyword Agent.
-We pull queries from your sales calls and Google Search Console to find what people actually ask, then target long-tail searches that trigger AI overviews.
+Attention starts with strategy.
+I pull queries from your sales calls and Google Search Console to find what people actually ask, then target long-tail searches that trigger AI overviews.

 Interest gets built through competitor scraping and sales call mining.
-We load competitor sites and pull questions your prospects ask during demos.
+I load competitor sites and pull questions your prospects ask during demos.

 Desire comes from first-party data.
-We infuse your knowledge base and custom sources into every piece.
+I infuse your knowledge base and custom sources into every piece.

 Action happens through intelligent internal linking and CTA placement based on Search Console data.

-The result?
-AIDA-driven content that ranks and gets cited by ChatGPT.
+The result is AIDA-driven content that ranks and gets cited by ChatGPT.

 Final Thoughts on Applying AIDA to Your Content

 AIDA forces you to think about drop-off points before they kill your conversions.
 Attention without interest dies fast.
 Desire without a clear action step wastes the work you just did.
-At Maintouch, we implement the AIDA framework at every stage so nothing gets skipped.
 Your content either moves people to the next stage or it doesn't, and AIDA makes that painfully obvious.

 FAQ